OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

     }
     #end region

-    #region - Write the Hive script into a local file
+    #region - Write hello Hive script into a local file
-    Write-Host "`nWriting the Hive script into a file on your workstation ..." ` -ForegroundColor Green
+    Write-Host "`nWriting hello Hive script into a file on your workstation ..." ` -ForegroundColor Green

     $hqlDropDelaysRaw = "DROP TABLE delays_raw;"